yukaty/nextjs-ecommerce/README.md

 # Next.js eCommerce Application

-An eCommerce application built with Next.js, TypeScript, and MySQL.
+An eCommerce application built with Next.js, TypeScript, and PostgreSQL.

 ## Features